 Institutional dynamics, not venality or stupidity, set businesses on these courses, which are too often misguided.
 After making some expensive mistakes because I ignored the power of the imperative, I have tried to organize and manage Berkshire in ways that minimize its influence.
 Furthermore, Charlie and I have attempted to concentrate our investments in companies that appear alert to the problem."

 It's a big factor in many large -- and sometimes not so large -- organizations.
 The problem is it's not always visible to the investor.

-Independent minded business leaders who build organizations that are less susceptible to the "imperative" are out there.
+Independent minded business leaders who build organizations that are less susceptible to the "the institutional imperative" are out there.
 Even if hard to gauge from the outside, it's still worth attempting to figure out who "gets it" and are willing to take appropriate action; it's worth figuring out who understands the damage it does and how to create an environment that mitigates the tendency.

 Some certainly do.

 Capable leaders of good businesses can end up producing lots of additional wealth for owners by creating the right kind of corporate culture.